To Some Zionist Christians And Jews, The Bible Says Jerusalem Is Israel's Capital

 "As far as God is concerned, Jerusalem has been the eternal, undivided capital since the reign of David," said Laurie Cardoza-Moore, whose television program, "Focus on Israel," is aimed primarily at evangelical Christians like herself who see the Bible as "true and historically accurate."
 God, she said, "established the boundaries of all the nations, and he chose the city of Jerusalem for himself."

-That faith in the doctrine of biblical inerrancy and the Bible's dictates regarding Jerusalem is shared by many Zionist Jews, including the city's mayor, Nir Barkat.
+That faith in the doctrine of biblical inerrancy, and the Bible's dictates regarding Jerusalem is shared by many Zionist Jews, including the city's mayor, Nir Barkat.

 "Everywhere you put a shovel in the ground in Jerusalem, you will find Jewish roots and connecting to Bible stories," Barkat told NPR.
 Like other Israeli leaders, Barkat rejects U.N Security Resolution 242, which calls for the withdrawal of Israeli forces from territories occupied during the 1967 war, including East Jerusalem.

 "Any U.N. resolution that dismisses the Bible and dismisses the history, in many, many ways is irrelevant," he said.
-"If you go back, even legally, it [Jerusalem] was never anything but belonging to the Jewish people."
+"If you go back, even legally, [Jerusalem] was never anything but belonging to the Jewish people."

 Those Christians who are not themselves Jewish may still feel included among the "people" of Israel, Cardoza-Moore said, by virtue of their faith in Jesus.
 She quotes Galatians 3:29, where Paul says, "If you are Christ's, then you are Abraham's offspring."
 Her organization, Proclaiming Justice to the Nations, is dedicated to "building a global community of action and prayer in support of Jews and Israel."
-President Trump's decision to recognize Jerusalem as Israel's capital and move the U.S. Embassy, in Cardoza-Moore's judgement, is "spiritually, biblically and historically significant."
+President Trump's decision to recognize Jerusalem as Israel's capital and move the U.S. Embassy, in Cardoza-Moore's judgment, is "spiritually, biblically and historically significant."

 Such sentiments, however, largely disregard the perspective of the many Muslim residents of Israel and the surrounding territories, for whom Jerusalem is also a holy city.
-Al-Aqsa mosque in Jerusalem is the next most important site in Islam after Al-Haram in Mecca and Al-Nabawi in Medina.
+Al-Aqsa Mosque in Jerusalem is the next most important site in Islam after Al-Masjid al-Haram in Mecca, Saudi Arabia, and Al-Masjid an-Nabawi in Medina, Saudi Arabia.

 The argument that Jerusalem should be the undivided capital of Israel is also rejected by many of the Christians who live there or in the neighboring territories.
 Most are ethnic Arabs, and they may feel less kinship with Jews.
 In a joint letter to Trump before he announced the policy change on Jerusalem, leaders of local Christian churches cautioned that it could bring "increased hatred, conflict, violence and suffering."